Bakko000/PytorchDeepESN/README.md

 ## 2. Train the readout
 ### Find the best validation performance and the best lambda

+For multiclassification, remember to give to the readout the onehot representation.
+Conversely, for the binary case, just encode in {+1, -1}

 ```text
 val_error, fit_time_s, fit_time_ms = model.fit(
     train=features,